sonyseng/json-caching-proxy/README.md

     -c, --config [path]    load a config file of options.
-Command line args will be overridden -u, --url [url]        remote server (e.g. https://network:8080) -p, --port [number]    port for the local proxy server -h, --har [path]       load entries from a HAR file and hydrate the cache -b, --bust [list]      a list of cache busting query params to ignore. (e.g. -b _:time:dc) -e, --exclude [regex]  exclude specific routes from cache, (e.g. --exclude "GET /api/keep-alive/.*")
+Command line args will be overridden -u, --url [url]        remote server (e.g. https://network:8080) -p, --port [number]    port for the local proxy server -hf, --har [path]      load entries from a HAR file and hydrate the cache -b, --bust [list]      a list of cache busting query params to ignore. (e.g. -b _:time:dc) -e, --exclude [regex]  exclude specific routes from cache, (e.g. --exclude "GET /api/keep-alive/.*")
     -a, --all              cache everything from the remote server (Default is to cache just JSON responses)